Call Center FAQs

 What Do Call Centers Do?

 Call centers provide a channel for communication via telephone.
 Some call centers are located within an organization and are considered “in-house.”
-However, many call centers actually handle phone calls on the behalf of many different businesses as third party companies.
-Sometimes call centers specialize in outbound or inbound calls, while others will perform both.
+However, they actually handle many types of calls in a call center.
+Sometimes, call centers specialize in outbound or inbound calls, while others will perform both.

 What is an Outbound Call?